Calliari/shell-script/linux-ubuntu-shell/sysctl/sysctl.md

   ```

- Or it can be added inot the main default file;
+ Or it can be added to the main default file;
   ```
   vim  /etc/sysctl.conf
   ```

-To reload the Linux kernel configuration withou reboot, run;
+To reload the Linux kernel configuration without reboot (sometimes terminate the session with `exit` is needed), run;
   ```
   sysctl -p
   ```